Nadine2016/knative/regions.md

 # Regions
 {: #kn-regions}

-Knative is supported in the following regions.
-TBD.
+Coligo is supported in the `us-south` region.